buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 9 meters
 * **Duration**: 8 hours

 For the duration, you and up to ten other willing creatures you can see within range assume a gaseous form, becoming clouds.
 While in the form of a cloud, a creature has a flying speed of 90 meters and has resistance to damage from nonmagical weapons.
-Returning to normal form or returning to cloud form takes 1 minute, during which time the creature is incapacitated and can't move.
+Returning to normal form or returning to cloud form takes 1 minute, during which time the creature is incapacitated and can' \*\*t move.
 If a creature is in cloud form and flying when the effect ends, the creature descends 18 meters per round for one minute until it lands, safely.
-If it can't land after 1 minute, the creature will fall the remaining distance.
+If it can' \*\*t land after 1 minute, the creature will fall the remaining distance.

 ### Wind Wall